SU_A_20

 [i] How much money do you send?

-[i] Per week?
+[i] per week?

-[r] Per month.
-Maybe 300 euros.
+[r] Maybe 300 euros.

-[i] And without that money?
+[i] and without that money?

 [r] No

-If they didn’t get money?
+[i] if they didn’t get money?

 [r] No.

-[i] What would happen?
+[i] What would happen then?

 [i] Is the water expensive?